gen740/Argo/README.md

 ---

-`required` ond `nargs` values are interchangable you can specify these value in the same time.
+`required` and `nargs` values are interchangable you can specify these value in the same time.

 ```cpp
 Argo::Parser().addArg<"arg1", Type, true, nargs('+')>();